jaeyk/covid19antiasian/README.md

 Figure 7.
 Dynamic topic modeling analysis results

 Provided that the number of topics is three, the dynamic topic modeling shows that the proportions of both anti-Asian and anti-racism topics surged in January when COVID-19 began to spread in the United States.
-Then, in both cases, the topic proportions became stable between 30-40%.
+Then, the proportions of both topics became stable (30-40%).
 For the dynamic topic modeling, you need to turn a date variable into a time index variable.
 I created a function, called [date2index](https://github.com/jaeyk/covid19antiasian/blob/master/functions/date2index.R), which automatically makes that transition.

 ## Conclusions